uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * Web Service API Documentation: Well documented, medium detail.
 A few things are unclear.
 Has example requests and responses from your API for every use of the API and almost all the user stories.
 If using automated documentation generation, there is extra documentation added on top of that.
     * Standards & Code Style: Adheres to standards, code is well organized and clean.
 Missing comments.
 Some minor issues with code style.
 Code units only do one thing.
 It takes a little digging sometimes to find the code responsible for a user story.
 * Satisfactory
-    * **Web Service Coordination:** Team's node coordinates with **two** other team's nodes successfully.
+    * **Web Service Coordination:** Team's node coordinates with **one** other team's nodes successfully.
 Most interoperation requirements met.
 Few snags.
-3/4ths of user stories that could involve two nodes work node-to-node with **two** other teams.
+3/4ths of user stories that could involve two nodes work node-to-node with **one** other teams.
     * **Inter-Team Coordination:** Evidence of progress working with **three** other teams nodes.
 (Three includes the two teams above.)
     * Addressing Feedback: 3/4ths of TA's suggestions were implemented, TA approves of most of the changes made to address feedback.
     * User Stories UI: At least 3/4ths of the user stories are usable using the UI.